TrendingTechnology/nutritionfacts/README.md

 List             |  Detail
 :-------------------------:|:-------------------------:
 ![Simulator Screen Shot - iPhone 12 Pro Max - 2020-11-25 at 21 56 10](https://user-images.githubusercontent.com/8689604/100271856-3b6df480-2f6b-11eb-94f5-744442a1ab04.png)  |  ![Simulator Screen Shot - iPhone 12 Pro Max - 2020-11-25 at 21 56 26](https://user-images.githubusercontent.com/8689604/100272001-7839eb80-2f6b-11eb-9206-2018cbee9b60.png)

+## Tech Stack

+-   [Dart](https://dart.dev/) - Dart is a client-optimized programming language for apps on multiple platforms.

+-   [BLoC Architecture](https://medium.com/flutter-community/bloc-architecture-why-so-important-d9b29f06680e) - Its a state management system for Flutter recommended by Google developers.
+It helps in managing state and make access to data from a central place in your project.

+-   [RxDart](https://pub.dev/packages/rxdart) - RxDart is an implementation of the popular reactiveX api for asynchronous programming, leveraging the native Dart Streams api.

 ## 📱 Android Screenshots